replicatedhq/replicated-starter-helm/.github/ISSUE_TEMPLATE/feature_request.md

 Ex.
 As a vendor, I'm prevented from doing X when I click on Y [...]

 **Customer Impact**
-Not just “high”, but some commentary on how customers are affected; are they affected on every install, or just occasionally; when they are affected, is it just a little annoying, or does it jeopardize revenue?
-How many customers are affected?
-What is the business problem this feature request would solve?
+Not just “high”, but some commentary on how customers are affected:
+- are they affected on every install, or just occasionally?
+- when they are affected, is it just a little annoying, or does it jeopardize revenue?
+- How many customers are affected?
+- What is the business problem this feature request would solve?

 **Describe possible workarounds**
 A clear and concise description of any alternative solutions or features you've considered.